 Dr Alison Slater

-In addition to her Textiles/Fashion work, Alison has collaborated with Castlefield Gallery to research into Artists in Greater Manchester (2014) and opportunities for artist development (‘Analysing Artists’ Continual Professional Development: Towards an integrated approach to talent development’, 2012).
+In addition to her dress history research, Alison has previously worked with Textile Artist Lynn Setterington for research as part of her ‘Please Sign Here’ signature quilt exhibition at Touchstones, Rochdale (2013).
+She has also collaborated with Castlefield Gallery to research into ‘Artists in Greater Manchester’ (2014) and opportunities for artist development (‘Analysing Artists’ Continual Professional Development: Towards an integrated approach to talent development’, 2012).

 Setterington, L. and Slater, A., 2013.
 Please Sign Here, Touchstones, Rochdale, December 2013-March 2014.

-Slater, A., 2010.
-'Make-do-and-Mend: ‘Leisure' or ‘Work’ in the Lives of Working-Class Women in Bolton and Oldham, Lancashire 1939-1945?'.
-In Snape, R. and Pussard, H. (eds.)
-Recording Leisure Lives: Sports, Games and Pastimes in 20th Century Britain, pp. 41-55, Leisure Studies Association, Eastbourne.
+Slater, AJ., 2010. ''Make-do-and-mend: 'Leisure' or 'work' in the lives of working-class women in Bolton and Oldham, Lancashire 1939-1945?''.
+In Snape, R., Pussard, H. (eds.)
+Recording Leisure Lives: Sports, Games and Pastimes in 20th Century Britain, pp. 41-55, Leisure Studies Association.

 Slater, A., 2014.
 'Artists in Greater Manchester'.

 Slater, A., Ravetz, A. Lee, K, 2013.
 'Analysing Artists’ Continual Professional Development (CPD) in Greater Manchester: towards an integrated approach for talent development', Report on pilot study conducted by MIRIAD and Castlefield Gallery.

 Slater, A., 2013. '‘Mrs Worth’s Autograph Quilt (Rochdale, 1895)’ for Please Sign Here, Touchstones, Rochdale, Dec 2013- March 2014.'.